dmauro/node-jade-compress/README.md

 jade templates by including a list of .coffee/.js and .scss/.css files respectively for each filter.
 When the template is rendered, a hash is created based on those filenames and the hash/filenames relationship is stored.
-The template renders a script or style tag pointing the user to a cache directory for the .js or .css file.
+The template renders a script or style tag pointing the user to a cache directory for the .js or .css file, that url includes the hash and the timestamp.
 Any requests made to a cache directory are intercepted to check if the compressed file is stale, and if not the cached file will be served up.

 And yes this will also automatically check your sass imports to see if they have been modified to invalidate any caches that rely on them.